The Quranic meaning of the word 'rajeem'.

 Some may naively say that the pigrims are cursing Satan's name and not singing his praises, as if that justifies the stoning act!
 In reply, the following points are to be mentioned:

 1- The Quran tells us that the devil is made of fire and thus cannot be touched by physical matter (pebbles).

 2- The devil is not sitting in any of these man-made holes waiting to be stoned!

 3- No human has the power or ability to see the devil or to be able to inflict him with any harm.

-"You shall commemorate God for a number of days" 2:203
+You shall commemorate God for a number of days.
+2:203

-"While you file from ‘Arafat’ you shall commemorate God………."
+When you disperse from Arafat, you shall commemorate God.
 2:198

-"As you complete your rites, you shall continue to commemorate God……" 2:200
+Then once you have completed your rituals, you shall commemorate God.
+2:200

 5- God Almighty has prescribed for us in the Quran the only way to deal with the devil and that is to seek refuge in God from his whispers and not to throw pebbles at him!